MichaCo/DnsClient.NET/README.md

 Get beta builds from [MyGet](https://www.myget.org/feed/dnsclient/package/nuget/DnsClient).

 ### Build from Code
-Just clone the repository and open the solution in Visual Studio.
+Just clone the repository and open the solution in Visual Studio 2017.

-(Only VS2015 is supported right now until the project is migrated to VS2017).
+Or use dotnet commandlind...

+The unit tests don't require any additional setup right now

+If you want to test the different record types, there are config files for Bind under tools.
+Just download Bind and copy the bins into tools/BIND, then run bind.cmd

 ## Features
 ### General